-An applicant is considered for admission into a PhD track student if s/he meets the following minimum admission requirements:
+An applicant is considered for admission as a PhD track student if s/he meets the following minimum admission requirements:

-- A bachelor's degree in any of the disciplines approved by the department to which the candidate is applying from AUB or other recognized institution of higher learning with a minimum major and cumulative average of 85 over 100 or its equivalent - The same requirements for the application apply to the accelerated PhD track.
+- A bachelor's degree in any of the disciplines approved by the department to which the candidate is applying from AUB or other recognized institution of higher learning with a minimum major and cumulative average of 3.7 or its equivalent. - The same requirements for the application, for students holding a master's degree, apply to the accelerated PhD track.